 - ProtonVPN: 3.5 stars based on 88 reviews

 Although PureVPN and IPVanish received extremely high ratings, the customer isn’t always right.
-As I mentioned, both companies have been found to keep logs they claimed they were not keeping, and neither company offers payment cryptocurrency payments.
+As I mentioned, both companies have kept logs they claimed they were not keeping, and neither company offers payment cryptocurrency payments.
 Nevertheless, they must be doing something right to achieve consistently high ratings from so many users.

 - Consumer rating: 4.2 stars based on 5,567 reviews (Trustpilot)